Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Milk a cow at Collingwood Children’s Farm

 So concerned that city kids have little opportunity to experience farm life emerged Collingwood Children’s Farm.
+It’s also has one of the only family restaurants in Melbourne with a playground near the CBD.

 A community owned not for profit working farm, provides opportunities for urban kids roll up their sleeves and learn the importances of agriculture with an emphasis on sustainable living.